 Shawn Huckins and is a visual artist based in Denver, Colorado.
 His paintings, with their unique blend of painterly skill and digital vernacular, are instantly recognisable.
-Created as a homage to classical American painters, Shawn’s work makes subtle comments on self-perception, the way we see others, and the bizarre outcomes of our movement from one social paradigm to another.
-Shawn has recently released a new series of paintings titled ‘The American __tier’ and will be showing them in an upcoming exhibition this month.
+Created as a homage to classical American painters, Shawn’s work makes subtle comments on self-perception, the way we see others, and the bizarre outcomes of our journey from one social paradigm to another.
+Shawn’s recently released works are a series of paintings titled ‘The American __tier’ and they’ll either leave you laughing or scratching your head.

 Despite being known almost exclusively for his distinctive acrylic paintings, Shawn hasn’t always been fan of painting.
 ‘As a kid I used to love drawing in my little sketchbooks’ he says.
 ‘When I was nine, in 1993, my Grandmother passed and I was given her oil painting set.
 My family knew that I loved the arts but I hated the experience because I didn’t really know how to use oil paint as a medium.
 I returned to drawing and didn’t try painting again until late high school.
 After being influenced by my professors, I gave it another shot.’